guillaumemoreau/db-course/06_sql_dcl.md

 ### Data Control Language

 - Used to specify who is owner of what and who can do what
-  - on base or table basis
+  - on database or table basis
 - Depending on the DBMS, granularity may not be the same

 ### Data Control Language